Uthra murder case: Kerala court awards life sentence to husband for killing wife using cobra | Law-Order

 On October 11, the court had held the husband -- Sooraj S Kumar -- guilty of murder, poisoning, destruction of evidence, and also attempt to murder for his first try at killing his then 25-year old wife -- Uthra -- by using a viper.

-Additional Sessions Judge-VI Manoj M, who pronounced the sentence, said the case was a rarest of the rare, but looking at the age of the convict -- 28 years now -- it decided to award him a life sentence instead of death, a lawyer present in the court said.
+Additional Sessions Judge-VI Manoj M, who pronounced the sentence, said the case was a rarest of the rare, but looking at the age of the convict -- 28 years now -- it decided to award him a life sentence instead of death, Special Public Prosecutor (SPP) G Mohanraj told reporters outside the court.

 Sooraj had killed his wife Uthra by letting a cobra bite her in her sleep in May last year.